charleszipp/abode/docs/onboarding/07-logging.md

 ## Things to Consider

 - What would you expect to show up in the logs and metrics of a healthy ADT instance and the digital twins contained within?
-- Which logged information would make the most sense for an Azure Portal Dashboard or Azure Workbook?
+- Which logged information would make the most sense for an Azure Workbook?
 - What various scenarios might require a need for Log Analytics to capture ADT Metrics?
 - Api calls made to operate on digital twin entities trigger [event notifications](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-interpret-event-data) that can be routed to external services for later analytics (e.g. TSI).
 However, enabling diagnostics will achieve the same thing by logging information about api calls to Azure Log Analytics.
 What's the difference between the data reported in api call event notifications and the data reported when logging api calls for log analytics?